mattmaynes2/aria/reports/final/3-Technical/5-Design/06-IPCProtocol.md

 protocol: specifies what adapter will be needed (Z-Wave, WeMo, etc)

-isSensor:  boolean value which specifies whether the device is to be interpreted as a sensor or a output device
+isControllable:  boolean value which specifies whether the device is to be interpreted as a sensor or an output device

 maker:  device manufacturer name (Samsung, Aeon Labs, etc)